 UNIT OF STUDY

-Dissertation is an opportunity to undertake an advanced investigation in a topic or issue through the development of either a proposal for independent research on that topic or a substantial paper that demonstrates the application of scholarly literature to a practical problem.
+Dissertation is an opportunity to undertake an advanced investigation in a topic or issue in developmental disability through the development of either a proposal for independent research on that topic or a substantial paper that demonstrates the application of scholarly literature to an important issue.
 On completion of this unit, students will have gained research skills and experience of formulating a problem, of designing a study using the most appropriate methodology, and of drawing conclusions.
 Thus, the dissertation will provide an ideal preparation for those who choose to go on to postgraduate research.
-This unit forms a capstone for Master?s students and must be taken toward the end of the student?s course, typically as a final or near final unit of study.
+This unit forms a capstone for Masters students and must be taken toward the end of the students course, typically as a final or near final unit of study.
 Students must initially develop a short proposal and discuss this with the unit coordinator, who will organise a suitable supervisor.
 Approval from coordinator is required prior to enrolling in this unit.
-It is not available to Graduate Certificate of Health Science (Developmental Disability) students.

 Our courses that offer this unit of study

 1000wd proposal (10%), 11000 word research essay or research proposal (90%)

 Unit of study rules